SQ4007-2025/website/notes/notes_1.md

     }
     ```

--   By learning C, you will be far more prepared for future learning in other programming languages like *Python*.
+-   By learning *C*, you will be far more prepared for future learning in other programming languages like *Python*.

 -   Further, as the weeks progress, you will learn about algorithms.